EUDAT-Training/B2SHARE-Training/00_Introduction.md

 The HTTP API does not impose a specific workflow for creating a record.
 The following example workflow only defines the most basic steps:

-1. Identify a target community for your data by using the HTTP API [List all communities](03_Communities.md#list-all-communties) function.
+1. Identify a target community for your data by following the HTTP API [List all communities](03_Communities.md#list-all-communties) guide
-1. Using the community's identifier, retrieve the JSON Schema of the record's metadata.
-1. The submitted metadata will have to conform to this schema.
-Use the [Get community schema](03_Communities.md#get-community-metadata-schema) function.
+1. Using the community's identifier, retrieve the community's JSON Schema of the record's metadata.
+The submitted metadata will have to conform to this schema.
+Use the [Get community schema](03_Communities.md#get-community-metadata-schema) guide to achieve this
-1. Create a draft record: use the [Create draft record]() function
+1. Create a draft record: follow the [Create draft record](05_Create_new_record.md) guide to create a draft record with initial metadata in it
-1. Upload the files into the draft record.
-You will have to use one HTTP request per file.
-Use the Upload file function
+1. [Upload files](05_Create_new_record.md#add-files-to-your-new-draft-record) into the draft record
-1. Set the complete metadata and publish the record.
-Use the Publish draft function
+1. Set the [complete metadata](05_Create_new_record.md#add-additional-metadata-to-your-draft-record) and publish the record